 - HIGH-QUALITY DESIGN Includes a padded compartment (16.5"L x 10.5"W) for laptops/notebooks (can fit up to 15.6"), tablets, books and more.

-- CUSTOMIZABLE DESIGN and many user friendly features including accessory pockets , rain cover , tripod foot holder , luggage handle slot and more!
+- CUSTOMIZABLE DESIGN Loaded with many user friendly features including accessory pockets , rain cover , tripod foot holder , luggage handle slot and more!

-- ADJUSTABLE STRAPS means you can wear as a backpack with two straps or tuck one strap away and wear as a sling; utilize the waist strap for weight management and comfort
+- ADJUSTABLE STRAPS Wear as a backpack with two straps or tuck one strap away and wear as a sling; utilize the waist strap for weight management and comfort

-- BUY WITH CONFIDENCE with included 3 year manufacturer's warranty ; External Dimensions - 17" x 12" x 7" / Waist straps adjust up to 14 inches ; Shoulder straps adjust up to 45 inches
+- BUY WITH CONFIDENCE Covered by 3 year manufacturer's warranty ; External Dimensions - 17" x 12" x 7" / Waist straps adjust up to 14 inches ; Shoulder straps adjust up to 45 inches

 While camera upkeep isn't necessarily the most glamorous part of a photographer's responsibilities, understanding how to keep your camera clean ultimately saves both time and money.